Photos of the month: May | Pictures | Reuters

 A participant in the international World Beard and Moustache Championships poses before taking part in one of the 17 categories of beard and moustache styles, in Antwerp, Belgium, May 18.
 REUTERS/Yves Herman

-Double amputee dog Cora Rose balances on her hind legs to watch Zach Skow repairing her cart on a street in Washington D.C., May 15.
-Cora Rose serves in a prisoner therapy program founded by Skow called 'Pawsitive Change' in California.
-REUTERS/Kevin...more
+Double amputee dog Cora Rose balances on her hind legs to watch Zach Skow repairing her cart on a street in Washington, D.C., May 15.
+Cora Rose serves in a prisoner therapy program founded by Skow called 'Pawsitive Change' in California....more

 Uber Technologies CEO Dara Khosrowshahi (C), Chairman Ronald Sugar (L) and Board Member John Thain (R) stand together on the trading floor of the New York Stock Exchange during the company's IPO, May 10.
 REUTERS/Andrew Kelly